Henri Wassenbergh

 Henry Abraham Wassenbergh (Hattem, Gelderland, 16 August 1924 - 1 February 2014), known to his friends and colleagues as "Or" Wassenbergh, was a Dutch academic, professor of law, and writer.

+Education

 Wassenbergh earned a law degree from the University of Amsterdam in 1950.
 He studied international law at the Sorbonne and at the Institute of Higher International Studies in Paris, France; and continued his studies in the Netherlands, earning a doctorate from the University of Leiden in 1957.

 Career

 From 1950 through 1989, Wassenbergh was an official of Royal Dutch Airlines (KLM).

 Since 1967, he had been a member of the Air Transport Commission of the International Chamber of Commerce in Paris.
 Wassenbergh also participated in the European Centre for Space Law (ECSL) of the European Space Agency (ESA), the International Institute of Space Law of the International Astronautical Federation, the International Air Transport Association (IATA) Air Policy Advisory Group, the Société Française de Droit Aerién, the Netherlands branch of the Legal Committee of the International Civil Aviation Organization, and the Netherlands Interdepartmental Committee on Civil Aviation.
 In this context, the title of one of his books seems prescient -- Principles of Outer Space Law in Hindsight.